mpedrero/safeString/README.md

 Include `safeString.h` in your code.
 That's it.

-All functions and macros return 1 in case of a successful execution, or 0 otherwise.
+All functions and macros return 1 in case of a successful execution, or 0 otherwise (except `strClear`).
 Thus, it is easy to test whether the operation has been done as intended.

 # Functions